MPAS-Dev/compass/docs/users_guide/ocean/test_groups/hurricane.rst

 to resolve coastal estuaries, making it possible to simulate the storm surge that results from a given hurricane event.
 Currently, one mesh resolution and one storm, Hurricane Sandy, are supported.
-More mesh reolutions will be supported in the future.
+More mesh resolutions will be supported in the future.

 These test are configured to use the barotropic, single layer configuration of MPAS-Ocean.
-Each mesh can optionally be created to contain the floodplain which can be used to simluate coastal inundation using MPAS-Ocean's wetting and drying scheme.
+Each mesh can optionally be created to contain the floodplain which can be used to simulate coastal inundation using MPAS-Ocean's wetting and drying scheme.

 Shared config options